 In most cases, newcomers find Mexico City to be an exciting city filled with growth and cultural complexity, making the city very fascinating.
 Mexico City is not the violent, arid desert dotted by cacti so often portrayed by Hollywood.
-Neither is it the beachside paradise many Brits imagine it to be.
-Modern Mexico City has deep roots in ancient civilisations that were established well before the
+Neither is it the beachside paradise many foreigners imagine it to be.
+Modern Mexico City has deep roots in ancient civilizations that were established well before the

 Spanish conquest in the sixteenth century; and the mix with indigenous American cultures has made it the unique and intriguing city it is now.

 Typically these impressions do not change, but as the city becomes more modernized, it’s possible that impressions can change, too.

 Spanish is the official and most commonly used language in Mexico City.
 English is spoken as well, but usually by the minority who have a higher-level education.

 Most fine-dining restaurants and other similar public places will have a bilingual host or representative.
 Some speakers speak a blend of Spanish and English, often referred to as “Spanglish.”

 How easily could I live in this city without knowing this language?